patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/inline-edit/inline-edit.md

 <img src="./img/inline-edit.gif" width="960" height="540" />.

-PatternFly supports two types of inline editing:
+PatternFly supports 2 types of inline editing:
 1. **[Page inline edit](/components/inline-edit/design-guidelines#page-inline-edit):** enables the user to edit a [specific field](/components/inline-edit/design-guidelines#table-inline-edit) in a details page or in a [full page](/components/inline-edit/design-guidelines#full-page-edit).
 2. **[Table inline edit](/components/inline-edit/design-guidelines#table-inline-edit):** enables the user to [edit elements in a row](/components/inline-edit/design-guidelines#row-editing).

 ## Page inline edit
-There are two types of inline edit for forms:
+There are 2 types of inline edit for forms:
 * **[Field-specific edit](/components/inline-edit/design-guidelines#field-specific-edit):** allows users to make changes to one field at a time
 * **[Full page edit](/components/inline-edit/design-guidelines#full-page-edit):** allows users to make multiple changes at a time, in a larger area with more fields